SeniorNet History from San Francisco to the Horowhenua

 Most days there 2 classes with Friday afternoons being set aside for a clinic where people can book to come in to get help or catch up with a missed lesson.
 We also have a team of tutors at Te Takere 'Levin Library' on a Friday afternoon, also a team at the Foxton Library on Friday morning.

-Twice a term there is a Coffee and Questions sessions in the classroom when we get together and air our problems and frustrations, try to find solutions and have the computers handy to help answer problems.
-Also twice a term there is a members Members Meeting with a speaker in the Gilmore lounge at the church.
-Members are kept informed of events with a newsletter sent by email where possible.
+This is when we get together and air our problems and frustrations, try to find solutions and have the computers handy to help answer problems.

-We have maintained an active membership of about 200 members (about 240 at the moment).
-There have been over 860 members run through our database in our decade of helping seniors to compute.
+We have maintained an active membership of about 100 members (about 140 at the moment).